 - In July 2007 I organised a “Workshop on Cultural Theory and Management“, hosted by ESCP Europe (see here for the running order).

 - In January 2011 I attended a conference on Cultural Theory in Leuven.
 Here are my remarks.
 My situation hasn’t changed.

 I also believe that Cultural Theory can help to explain the fascinating social dynamics that occur in Office Christmas Parties.
 Just after the launch of ‘The Office‘ there was a fly on the wall documentary called ‘The Armstrongs‘.
 You can find some episodes on YouTube, but the pilot episode (filmed in 2003) isn’t available.
 After I blogged about the series I received a DVD through the post from one of the production team.
 This is important because it focused on the Christmas Party.
+One of the best ever filmed was in Tinker Tailor Soldier Spy.
 And indeed it’s no coincidence that the high point of the UK series of ‘The Office’ was Tim and Dawn’s kiss, which occurred at a Christmas Party.
 My ambition was to conduct an anthropological study of the Christmas Party.
 One day

 If you are considering doing research in this area, please get in touch.
 I have lots of material and ideas but they are now dormant.